Cold and Flu Busting

 - Chia Seeds: Chia seeds are a great addition to your drinks when you are feeling run down as they help to hydrate you which is what you need when you’re feeling run down.
 They also help you feel energised all day and keep your blood sugars stable.
 I can’t yet find chia seeds locally so I have to buy them online.

 - Echinacea: Echinacea can halve your risk of catching a cold and reduce the severity of the symptoms once you’ve got your cold.
-You can find a great source of echinacea here that can easily be added to your smoothies.
+You can find a great source of echinacea here or here that can easily be added to your smoothies.

 What is your favourite natural remedy for colds and flu?